Agile-Missile/agilejs/packages/typing-beautify/README.md

 # @agilejs/typing-beautify

-`@agilejs/typing-beautify` is a collection of TypeScript utility types designed to simplify and beautify your type definitions.
+A collection of TypeScript utility types designed to simplify and beautify your type definitions.
 It provides a range of tools to manipulate and transform types in a more intuitive and expressive way.

 ## Features